Aristocrat Cipher

 The Aristocrat Cipher is a type of monoalphabetic substitution cipher in which plaintext is replaced with ciphertext and encoded into assorted letters, numbers, and symbols based on a keyword.
 The formatting of these ciphers generally includes a title, letter frequency, keyword indicators, and the encoder's nom de plume.
-The predecessor to these ciphers stems from the Caesar Cipher around 100.
-The Aristocrat Cipher also used a transposition of letters to encrypt a message.
+Although the Aristocrat Cipher is slightly harder to break than the related Caesar Cipher, it still offers essentially no protection against modern cryptanalysis and is therefore only of interest as a puzzle, but entirely unsuitable for communication security.

 History

 As depicted, the Caesar cipher uses a substitution method much like the Aristocrat, however, instead of inserting a keyword into the ciphertext, you shift the ciphertext by three to the left.

 Coined in 1929 by a group of friends, a part of the American Cryptogram Association (ACA), the Aristocrat Cipher's name was a play on words intended to show the organization as high class and intellectual.
 The Aristocrat Cipher, often referred to as the 'Aristocrat of Puzzles,' represented a significant shift in the paradigm of cryptography, particularly within the American Cryptogram Association, which popularized this challenging form of monoalphabetic substitution cipher.

-Substitution Ciphers and the Aristocrat Cipher are still used in many ways today including storage encryption, password encryption, cyber security, etc. The most common of these is data encryption, where using the Encryption Algorithms you convert plaintext to ciphertext, allowing your data to be stored without easy exfiltration.
+Substitution Ciphers in this form are no longer in serious use today, as they are easy to break with the help of computers.
+However, substitutions of bit strings still play an important part in many larger symmetric encryption algorithms such as AES.